 Throughout his career, Adam Dailey has been known to create his own unique path to success.
-A former professional athlete, Dailey is also an accomplished entrepreneur, business leader, sports marketer, traveler and speaker.
+A former professional athlete, Dailey is also an accomplished investor, entrepreneur, business leader, traveler and speaker.

 Dailey spent the next 12 months traveling through Costa Rica, Canada, Hawaii, New Zealand, Australia, Thailand, Spain, Italy, France, Greece and Germany.
-Throughout his journey, he was amazed at how many people were not interested in this experiences, but inspired by them.
-As a result, Dailey wrote a book chronicling his experiences — How to Run Away From Home (and Take Your Family With You).
+Dailey wrote a book chronicling his experiences — How to Run Away From Home (and Take Your Family With You).

-Dailey keeps busy with his various businesses and speaking engagements.
-Since Ludus, he has started three $1+ million businesses.
-He is Co-Founder of FunLy Events and the CEO at Beer Marketing, a marketing hub focused on the beer industry.
-Dailey sits on the Board of the San Diego Chapter of Entrepreneur Organization (EO).
+Today, Dailey manages Bronco Surf and volunteers coaching his kid’s sports teams.
+Dailey sits on the Board of the San Diego Chapter of Entrepreneur Organization (EO) where he previously served as President.
 He currently resides in La Jolla, California, with his wife Jessica (his high school sweetheart) and their five children.